recruz79/ejercicios/README.md

-# ejercicios
+# Ejercicios

+Currently in construction

-Java 11 Examples
+Java Examples
+This is a set of exercises showing examples of pattern designs and a tutorial of common algorithms using latest version of Java
 Design Patterns to test

 Creational ->